-- Airport pickup – A good Outfitter (Professional Hunter) will be there to meet you the moment you clear customs and be with you until you go back through customs.
+- Airport pickup – A good PH (Professional Hunter) will be there to meet you the moment you clear customs and be with you until you go back through customs.
 If not, find a different PH.

 - Archery Hunters – In most instances you will be hunting from blinds, so practice accordingly.
 Shooting from a blind is different.

 - Equipment – The equipment you take should be similar to what you would use for elk as it will work well on most plains game species. *Exceptions would be Cape buffalo, eland and giraffe hunting.